HBCompass/hackbright/Exercise01/README.md

   1. git status
   1. git add guessing.py
   1. git status
-  1. git commit -m "Greeting the Player"
+  1. git commit -a -m "Greeting the Player"
   1. git status
+  1. git log
 1. Ok, on to the next step!
 Get the player's name.
 1. Test your code!
 1. Does it work?
 Time to save!
   1. git status
-  1. git add guessing.py
+  1. git commit -a -m "Getting the Player's Name"
   1. git status
-  1. git commit -m "Getting the Player's Name"
-  1. git status
+  1. git log
 1. Sensing a pattern yet?
 Repeat for the next steps, testing your code at each step.
 When you have a step working, save it!

 As you get more comfortable with git, you won't need to do a 'git status' at every step.
 We're only having you do that here so you can see what is happening at each step and get used to the messages that git returns.